 KS2 test results and progress

-The 2017 key stage 2 assessments are the second which assess the new, more challenging national curriculum which was introduced in 2014.
+The 2018 key stage 2 assessments are the third which assess the new, more challenging national curriculum which was introduced in 2014.
 The expected standard has also been raised to be higher than the old level 4.
-As a result, figures for 2016 and 2017 are not comparable to those for earlier years.
+As a result, figures for 2016, 2017 and 2018 are not comparable to those for earlier years.
 For context, table A shows the 2012 to 2015 figures for reading, writing and mathematics.

 Table A Percentage achieving Level 4 or above in reading, writing and maths